 that contain quotations, paraphrases, story and event examples, numbers, figures,

 see how to develop each paragraph individually, see the "Paragraphing"

-chapter in the "Revising and Editing" section.
+"Revising and Editing" section.

 Dangers to Avoid as You Organize

 One of the dangers to avoid in an evaluation is to directly agree or

 disagree with the author of the text.
 The ideal attitude you should try to

 incorporate in your evaluative approach is that you are an objective, balanced

 judge who is simply applying a set of guidelines, whether you do or do not agree